Good Samaritan Law for Overdose Safety

 There are many other symptoms of overdose, so anything that is weird could be a sign.
 It’s scary to see someone overdose, or to feel like you might be overdosing.
 A phone call can save someone’s life!

-You might also be scared to call for help because you don’t want to get yourself or your friend in trouble.
+You might be scared to call for help because you don’t want to get yourself or your friend in trouble.
 In South Dakota, there are two laws to make it easier to reach out for help.

 1. Good Samaritan Law protects you if you call for help for someone else.
 You won’t be arrested or prosecuted for any substance use or possession crime as long as: